AdaptableTools/connectifi-fdc3-demo/README.md

 ```
-// listen for the `ViewInstrument` Context
+// listen for the 'fdc3.instrument' Context
 listensFor: ['fdc3.instrument'],

 // handle the Context received